anomalyze/jereeeme/articles/20210723-Smooth-ROPerator.md

 The system() library function uses fork(2) to create a child process that executes the shell command specified in command using execl(3) as follows:
 ```

-Okay so this basically gives us command execution, all it requires is you pass it 1 argument which contains your command.
+This basically gives us command execution, all it requires is you pass it 1 argument which contains your command.
 We can verify this from the disassembled function.
 I've copied it below to make it easier to read:
 ```
    0x0000000000400764 <+14>:	mov    edi,0x400943          <-- Move into edi, whatever is in 0x400943
    0x0000000000400769 <+19>:	call   0x400560 <system@plt> <-- Execute system()